 Product revenue - The Company recognizes net revenue on sales to its commercial partners and to end users.
 In each instance, revenue is generally recognized when the customer obtains control of the Company's product, which occurs at a point in time, and may be upon shipment or upon delivery based on the contractual shipping terms of a contract.
+Receivables from our product sales have payment terms ranging from 30 to 75 days with select extended terms to wholesalers on initial purchases of product launch quantities.

-Revenue on sales to commercial partners relates to Argatroban and Bendeka.
+Revenue on sales to commercial partners relates primarily to Bendeka.
 Sales to our commercial partners are presented gross because the Company is primarily responsible for fulfilling the promise to provide the product, is responsible to ensure that the product is produced in accordance with the related supply agreement and bears risk of loss while the inventory is in-transit to the commercial partner.

 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring products or services to a customer.
 To the extent the transaction price includes variable consideration, the Company estimates the amount of variable consideration that should be included in the transaction price utilizing the expected value method to which the Company expects to be entitled.
-As such, revenue on sales to end users for Big Bag, Non-Alcohol Docetaxel Injection, Ryanodex are recorded net of chargebacks, rebates, returns, prompt pay discounts, wholesaler fees and other deductions.
+As such, revenue on sales to end users for Belrapzo and Ryanodex are recorded net of chargebacks, rebates, returns, prompt pay discounts, wholesaler fees and other deductions.
 Our products are contracted with a limited number of oncology distributors and hospital buying groups with narrow differences in ultimate realized contract prices used to estimate our chargeback and rebate reserves.
 The Company has a product returns policy on some of its products that allows the customer to return pharmaceutical products within a specified period of time both prior to and subsequent to the product's expiration date.
 The Company's estimate of the provision for returns is analyzed quarterly and is based upon many factors, including historical experience of actual returns and analysis of the level of inventory in the distribution channel, if any.
 The Company has terms on sales of Ryanodex by which the Company does not accept returns.
 Variable consideration is included in the transaction price if, in the Company's judgment, it is probable that a significant future reversal of cumulative revenue under the contract will not occur.
 Estimates of variable consideration are made using the expected value method and determination of whether to include estimated amounts in the transaction price are based largely on an assessment of the Company's anticipated performance and all information (historical, current and forecasted) that is reasonably available.
 The Company believes that the estimates it has established are reasonable based upon current facts and circumstances.
-Applying different judgments to the sam
+Applying different judgments to the same facts and circumstances could result in the estimated amounts to vary.